kalfazed/my_dot_files/README.md

 to install my dot files in your environment.
 In each directory, I put a `install.sh` for the quick installation.
 Please enjoy!!

+## Recommandation
+Before the installation, I highly recommand to use [NerdFont](https://www.nerdfonts.com/) as the default font in your terminal or vscode.
+Nerd Fonts is a project that takes existing programming fonts and enhances them with a variety of additional glyphs and icons commonly used in programming, development, and computing in general.
+There are a number of fonts to select in NerdFont.
+Among all of them, I use `Hack Nerd Font`, you can download from [here](https://www.nerdfonts.com/font-downloads).

+## Intallation
-Here are some highlights for each item:
+Here are some highlights and installation for each item:
 ## bash
 ```shell
 bash bash/install.sh